apetrone11235/angela-petrone.github.io/_posts/2019-03-01-Bryce-Harper-Pt2.md

 cov(BryceHarperHitting$G, BryceHarperHitting$OBP)
 > 0.30
 ```
-I was not totally happy with these results but I wanted to look at the residuals to have a more comprehensive way to compare potential predictive models.
+I was not totally happy with these results due to the slight positive relationship between the variables, but I decided to look at the residuals to get a more comprehensive understanding of my model.

-Using the olsrr package, I ran the following
+Using the olsrr package, I ran the following:

 ```
 ols_plot_resid_qq(lm)